CLIxIndia-Dev/unplatform_v2/README.md

 * You MUST do this on the target platform.
 I.e. to bundle for Windows, run this on Windows.

+* The bundler assumes you have access to all the CLIx repositories on GitHub.com

 * The bundler assumes you have a `node` installation available, along with `git` and various `bash` commands.
 On Windows, this means `git` bash, plus the `zip` module.
 See the separate document on bundling for instructions